scroll top

 Fortunately, there are free and low-cost after-school programs available across the country.
 Several of these programs offer financial help for qualifying families.

-If you’re in need of free or low-cost after-school care, keep reading to see our list of 10 after-school programs:
+If you’re in need of free or low-cost after-school care, check out these options for working parents and families:

 1. Local school districts offer after-school programs

 Often the best place to start for free or low-cost after-school care is your own school district.
-Most public school districts have an established after-school program that also includes before-school care.
+Most public school districts have an established after-school program that also includes before-school care for elementary, middle school, and high school students.

 For example, New York City boasts more than 900 after-school programs for K-12 students.
 Through the city’s after-school system, COMPASS NYC, eligible students benefit from free programs in a variety of locations, from schools and community centers to churches and public housing facilities.

-Talk to your child’s principal, teacher, or guidance counselor to learn what after-school care options are available in your area.
+Talk to your child’s principal, teacher, or guidance counselor to learn what after-school care options are available near you.

 2. Local governments

-Your state, city, county, municipality, or township might also offer free or affordable age-based after-school programs for children.
+Your state, city, county, municipality, or township might also offer free or affordable age-based after-school programs for children of all ages.

 In Orlando, Fla., for example, elementary and middle school students can enroll in an after-school program, get homework help, and participate in activities such as music or dance classes.
 The Orlando program costs $40 per month, per child, for city residents and $120 per month for non-city residents.
 Qualifying students can also attend for free.